awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 ##### Express Steps (Deploy the WebApp infrastructure and service)

-1. Download the [_staticwebapp.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/healthchecklab/Reliability/300_Health_Checks_and_Dependencies/Code/CloudFormation/staticwebapp.yaml) CloudFormation template
+1. Download the [_staticwebapp.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/300_Health_Checks_and_Dependencies/Code/CloudFormation/staticwebapp.yaml) CloudFormation template
 1. Create a CloudFormation stack uploading this CloudFormation Template
 1. For **Stack name** use **`HealthCheckLab`**
 1. Leave all  CloudFormation Parameters at their default values
 1. Click **Next** until the last page
 1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**
 1. Click **Create stack**

-@TODO: update raw github links to master branch after merge

 ### 1.3 View the website for web service <a name="website"></a>